THE BROXTON ROCKS

 IF YOU GO

-At the current time, there are no guided tours available, however you may hike the area - at your own risk.
+You may hike the area - at your own risk, June-August each year.
 Upon arrival there is a locked gate and you must park and walk into the preserve.
 Please park vehicles near the kiosk/sign being careful not to block the gate.
-A one-mile trail from the preserve gate and kiosk/sign to the falls is open to the public June – August.
+The one-mile trail from the preserve gate and kiosk/sign to the falls is open to the public June – August.
 The trail is not stroller friendly and it is not ADA equipped.
 There are no restrooms, so please plan accordingly.
 PLEASE BE MINDFUL OF THE NATURAL HABITAT AND DO NOT DISTURB/REMOVE PLANTS OR WILDLIFE IN THE PRESERVE.
 Help us to continue to preserve this natural wonder in Coffee County - stay on the trail and leave no trace of your visit behind.

 The preserve is open for guided tours on Easter Sunday and for select tour and work party dates.